paulohenrique-gh/reading-dictionary/README.md

 The main purpose of this project is to put some recently learned Java concepts into practice

 ## Description:
 Create a dictionary with personal descriptions of characters, places and other terms that may come up in a book you are reading.
-Pontetially useful for books that have several characters and extensive world building
+Potentially useful for books that have several characters and extensive world building

 ## Todo: